 create a country retreat with a tranquil feel.

 Have you followed Ms. Richardson since her 90’s television

 days where she rocked irresistible quiet and timeless style?

-I have, and this is so Sarah!
+I have, and this project with its blue and green palette is just so Sarah!

 So in love with Sarah’s mix

 of blue and white fabric prints!